New government: what it means for you

 Following the election of a new government in May, there are expected to be some new policies that might affect housing association tenants.
-We’ve put together a quick guide below to what the key policies will be, including what was announced in the July budget.
+We’ve put together a quick guide below to what the key policies will be.

 Right to Buy

-The government is planning to extend the scheme to housing association tenants.
-This would enable some people living in housing association homes to buy their homes at a discount.
-It will be some time before a working scheme emerges and until then, we can’t say who might be eligible.
+The government is planning to extend the Right to Buy scheme to housing association tenants.
+This would enable some people who live in housing association homes to buy their homes, at a discount.
+It will be some time before a working scheme emerges and until then, we can’t say who might be eligible for Right to Buy or what sort of discounts people may be able to get.
+We will keep all of our customers updated on progress through our website and Catalyst 4 You

 Universal Credit will continue to be rolled out to single and recently unemployed claimants, followed by couples and families.